jacobot1/LethalPhysics/README.md

 Float around like an astronaut while in space!

-- Configurable to allow disabling gravity on moons
+- Configurable: Change gravity on moons or disable it alltogether.

-- Newton's First Law
+- Newton's First Law (applies only in space or in zero gravity)

   - When players jump, they will continue flying upward until they hit something.